The worst thing about car accidents is that you can get into one without doing anything wrong.

 You did nothing wrong, but you still got hit.
 Your car is damaged and whatever plans you had for the day are shot.
 On top of which, there’s a decent chance you’ve got some kind of rear end accident injuries.

 If you escaped the accident without injury, you got very lucky.
-If not, here are some of the most common rear end accident injuries you may face.
+If not, here are some of the most common rear end accident injuries you should should contact a Baton Rouge injury lawyer for if you face.

 One of the more common rear end accident injuries is whiplash.